Kirosoft/NouchDB/README.md

 NouchDB
 =======

-Embedded .NET NoSQL database that will sync with a CouchDB server
+I really like CouchDB no sql database but required a lightweight embeddable database that would sync with a master database (the Erlang framework that CouchbDB relies on is a non-starter as an embedded system IMHO).
+PouchDB is great but is web only (javascript) - so this project will not fill my (probably) very niche requirement of a PouchDB like client to CouchDB that will run on the .NET platform.
+I also needed Mono compatability to work within a Unity3D project.
+My plan is to use this module as the basis of network sycnhronisable objects in a Unity3D MMO game client (so no funky .NET 4+ async calls).
+I will probably release a Unity version of this in a few weeks.

 * .NET 3.5+/Mono 2.6+ compatible
 * Embedded high performance key/value store based upon levelDB
 * Master -> Slave replication with a CouchDB server
-* MVCC (multiversion concurrency control)
+* MVCC - multiversion concurrency control - each update causes a new record commit.
+No data is lost we just keep track
+  of the latest revision
-* Atomic commit support
+* Atomic commit support via leveldb (supports batch commits)
-* Simple POCO class persistance model
+* Simple POCO class persistance model (uses service stack POCO/json serialisation methods)

-Uses:
+In principle this is portable to all platforms that can support Mono but I am currently focused on Windows as a platform.

+Dependendant projects:

-leveldb from google as a high performance low level key/value store leveldb-sharp to convert level db 'c' module into a .net compatible assembly servicestack.text for fast Json serialisation/deserialisation
+leveldb from google as a high performance low level key/value store (cross platform 'c' module) leveldb-sharp to convert level db 'c' module into a .NET compatible assembly (not yet tested on Mono) servicestack.text for fast Json serialisation/deserialisation